Sammy at Welcome Center

 Please Note: Awards will be based on a students current enrollment status at the time of awarding.
 Funds are limited and will be awarded on a first come first serve basis.

-Full-time enrollment means you are taking at least 12 units* a semester at Cabrillo College, including in the summer.
+Full-time enrollment means you are taking at least 12 units* a semester at Cabrillo College.

-If an Accessibility Support Center (ASC) student, then you could qualify for a reduced course load.
+*If you are an Accessibility Support Center (ASC) student, you may qualify for a reduced unit requirement for CPP

 Yes, we can accept students who attended the prior year at another CA Community College.
 However, these students are only eligible to receive one year of the Cabrillo Promise Program.